 Economics is devoted to the concept of productivity — undoubtedly like many of your supervisors.
 However, to an economist, being productive is not merely producing as much as possible in a given time; rather, being economically productive is generating the appropriate value for the market in a given time.

-For example, if you complete three projects a day to earn your company $300, your superiors are likely to overjoyed, but if you saturate the market with 10 projects a day when your company can only sell three, you are outpacing your company’s economic capacity and lowering prices for the consumer.
+For example, if you complete three projects a day to earn your company $300, your superiors are likely to overjoy, but if you saturate the market with 10 projects a day when your company can only sell three, you are outpacing your company’s economic capacity and lowering prices for the consumer.
 Lower prices will only make your managers angry.
 Thus, understanding economics will help you be appropriately productive and earn you prestige in the workplace, no matter what you do.